 Series Review: Is this series worth your time?
 Does it get better as the novels progress?
 Or does it get worse?
 Find out below:

-Synopsis for Take Two (from Goodreads):
+Synopsis for Sex Symbol (aka Take Two) (from Goodreads):

 He’s ready for his close up, but she’s the one calling the shots.